Grow a Beautiful Basketful of

 Very disease resistant.
 Ideal for slicing onto sandwiches and salads, these sweet tomatoes ripen to be firm, solid, and resistant to cracking.

-To everybody who asked why Foxy Lady was off the list "HEY Laurel!
+To everybody who asked why Foxy Lady was off the list one year, "HEY Laurel!
 Where's Foxy Lady?
 It's the best cherry tomato I ever had!!"

-After losing a packet of 800 seeds (scream) I had only 15 seeds left.
-So I grew them out and my new plants produced scads of fabulous fruits and 2000 fresh Foxy Lady Cherry seeds!
+I'd lost a packet of 800 seeds (scream) and had only 15 seeds left.
+I had to grow them out again.
+My new plants produced a bazillion yummy tomatoes and 2000 fresh Foxy Lady Cherry seeds!

-This extraordinary cross of Cherokee Purple and Black Cherry produces the tastiest cherry tomatoes I've ever had.
-The flavor is so much like Cherokee Purple you'll be blown away to find it in a little tomato.
+This extraordinary cross of Black Cherry and Cherokee Purple has flavor so much like Cherokee Purple you'll be blown away to find it in a little tomato.
 Grows easily everywhere!

 A tiny touch of tang balances its big full-bodied sweetness.
-I am madly in love with this tomato.
-Ripening early in clusters of 5 to 7 fruits, the flavor is energizing, elaborate and dazzling with a sweet, seductive background and earthy nuance.
+I am madly in love with this little fruit, ripening early in clusters of 5 to 7 fruits, the flavor is energizing, elaborate and dazzling with a sweet, seductive background and earthy nuance.

-The incredible Foxy Lady Cherry ripens in only 70-72 days and has some of the biggest potato type leaves I’ve ever seen!
+The incredible Foxy Lady Cherry ripens in only 68 days.

 This old German variety is probably the sweetest and most prolific of all the old-time cherry tomatoes.
 You will get more tomatoes than you'll know what to do with!
 With classic cherry growth habit and old-time rich sweet flavors, 'Sugar Lump' is disease resistant, early ripening and really prolific -- the perfect cherry tomato.